 Sample labeling and sampling in the field appeared to be consistent with effective practices, with little likelihood of inadvertent mixups between samples or use of inappropriate sample containers.
-It must be recognized, however, that lab prep prior to field sampling, and transport and analysis after sampling, were not reviewed in the course of this project and cannot therefore be confirmed as adequate for purpose.
+It must be recognized, however, that lab prep prior to field sampling, and transport and analysis after sampling, were not reviewed in the course of this project and cannot therefore be confirmed as either adequate or inadequate for purpose.